guidocella/eloquent-populator/readme.md

 # Eloquent Populator

-This package lets you populate Laravel's Eloquent ORM's models by guessing the best [Faker](https://github.com/fzaninotto/Faker) formatters for their attributes from their columns' names and types, drastically reducing the amount of code needed to seed databases and create models for testing.
+This is a package to populate Laravel's Eloquent ORM's models by guessing the best [Faker](https://github.com/fzaninotto/Faker) formatters for their attributes from their columns' names and types.
 It is based on Faker's other ORMs' adapters, but was released as a stand-alone package because several functionalities were added.

 # Table of contents